Westphalia, Missouri

 Westphalia is a city in Osage County, Missouri, United States.
 The population was 378 at the 2020 census.
 It is part of the Jefferson City, Missouri Metropolitan Statistical Area.

 Westphalia is heavily influenced by the German heritage of the majority of its inhabitants.
 Many of the early settlers of the area came from the Westphalia region of Germany, hence the name.
 Many buildings are influenced by nineteenth-century German architecture, and streets are labeled in both English and German.
 The center of population of Missouri is located in Westphalia.

 History

 Westphalia was platted in 1835, and named after Westphalia, in Germany, the native home of a large share of the first settlers.
 A post office called Westphalia has been in operation since 1848.

 St. Joseph Church was listed on the National Register of Historic Places in 1972.

 Geography

 Westphalia is located on US Route 63 approximately 12 miles southeast of Jefferson City.
-The Maries River flows past the south and east sides of the site and the Gasconade River is two miles to the northwest.
+The Maries River flows past the south and east sides of the site and the Osage River is two miles to the northwest.

 According to the United States Census Bureau, the city has a total area of 0.53 sqmi, all land.